ruralant/portfolio/src/blog/development/co2-js.md

 #### Sustainable Web Design

 The Sustainable Web Design model is based on the [Sustainable Web Design](https://sustainablewebdesign.org/) project.
-It is a more complex model that takes into account the device type, network type, and CPU utilization to calculate the carbon emissions per byte of data.
+It is a more complex model that takes into account the device type, network type, and CPU utilisation to calculate the carbon emissions per byte of data.

 ```javascript
 import { co2 } from "@tgwf/co2";